ct2sjk/CSE-350-Final-Project/README.md

 # CSE-350-Final-Project
 Final project for UofL-CSE350/550.
 This project centered around learning the software development process including documentation and development.
-We were tasked to create an interface for the visualization and analysis of data from excercise trackers (https://support.empatica.com/hc/en-us/articles/360028646091).
+We were tasked to create an interface for the visualization and analysis of data from exercise trackers (https://support.empatica.com/hc/en-us/articles/360028646091).

 In order to load your data into the application place your csv files into the project folder with both metadata.csv and dummy data.csv.

-After your data is loaded into the project you will be met with a variety of displayed graghs with yor biometrics diplayed.
+After your data is loaded into the project you will be met with a variety of displayed graphs with yor biometrics displayed.
 The x axis is time with the Y axis being your different data so you can compare trends and analyze your general health using the application.
-Below the graghs you will see a variety of buttons that provide you different functions to work with your data.
+Below the graphs you will see a variety of buttons that provide you different functions to work with your data.

-The Home button will reset the viewframe of the graph to its original position if you have made any changes
+The Home button will reset the view-frame of the graph to its original position if you have made any changes

 The left and right arrows will change between the different views moving either forward or backward